linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 In general, the more negatively correlated two events are, the more diversification reduces risk.

 ■ Consider investment in two firms, oil company A and airline B, whose share price depends on the world oil price.
-Today, you can buy a share of stock in either firm for $20.
+Today, you can buy a share of stock in either firm for \$20.

-□ Next year, if oil prices are high, the stock of firm A is worth  $40, and the stock of firm B is worth$ 15.
+□ Next year, if oil prices are high, the stock of firm A is worth  \$40, and the stock of firm B is worth\$ 15.
-□ if oil prices are low, the stock of firm A is worth  $10, and the stock of firm B is worth$ 25.
+□ if oil prices are low, the stock of firm A is worth  \$10, and the stock of firm B is worth\$ 25.
 The probability that oil prices will be high is  $50\%$ .

 # Which Investment is Better?

-If you buy two shares of company A, your shares are going to be worth either  $80 or$ 20 with equal probability.
+If you buy two shares of company A, your shares are going to be worth either  \$80 or\$ 20 with equal probability.
 the expected value of your two-share portfolio is

 $$